onesimplesong/FeasycomModuleSDK/README.md

   Porting Guide

   Files listed below need to be changed when porting to a new platform:
   * hal\hal.c
   * hal\hal.h
   * hal\hal_uart.c
   * hal\hal_uart.h

+  Module specified parameters are defined in module/MODLUE_NAME/MODLUE_NAME.c.
+For example, module/bt826/bt826.c defines the parameters that may only be applicable for BT826.